jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 I don't know what things we might programme in this weird topological language.
 In a pleasingly-Ouroboros-like way, the most frequently given example for what topological matter enables is [fault-tolerant quantum computers](https://arxiv.org/abs/quant-ph/9707021).

-I say, let's programme matter with topology, and then use that topologically-protected quantum state to programme everything else!
+I say let's programme matter with topology and then use that topologically-protected quantum state to programme everything else!

 ### So is everything just information?